default-services/icons/README.md

   );
 };
 ```
-**Tip:** Notice in the example above, the icon is pulled from its respective subdirectory, "solid".
+**Tip:** Notice in the example above, the icon is pulled from its respective file, "solid".
 <br>

 ## 🐱‍👓 Learn